Download 32-page brochure

 Walkable neighborhood schools are an indispensable element of vibrant towns.
 Having a nearby school is a major reason why families move into a traditional neighborhood in the first place.
 And as a school serves successive generations, it becomes a cherished landmark that gives the neighborhood its identity and appeal.

-Moreover, a wealth of educational literature shows that students – especially those from low- and moderate-income families – perform much better in the small, family-friendly environment that neighborhood schools foster.
+Moreover, a wealth of educational literature shows that students – especially those from low- and moderate-income families -- perform much better in the small, family-friendly environment that neighborhood schools foster.

 Unfortunately, hundreds of neighborhood schools have been closed in recent decades all across the Pennsylvania, usually to be replaced by generic mega-schools to which students are bused.
-This is usually done in the name of efficiency, the need for modern facilities, and the desire for a campus-like setting.
+This is usually done in the name of efficiency, the need for modern facilities, ands the desire for a campus-like setting.

 New construction costs nearly twice as much as renovations/additions

-Between October 2003 and December 2006, the Pennsylvania Department of Education approved 33 new school construction projects and 94 construction projects involving renovations and/or additions to existing schools.
+Pennsylvania Department of Education approved 70 new school construction projects and 214 construction projects involving renovations and/or additions to existing schools.
+(These years reflect the most recent data available from the Department of Education.)

 All renovated school buildings must be brought up to code and will have the same life expectancy of a new school.